@farming-labs/docs

 - Components — Built-in MDX components like

-Callout,Tabs, andHoverLink, plus your own custom React components. - llms.txt — LLM-friendly index of your docs; served when the docs API is enabled.
+Callout,Tabs, andHoverLink, plus your own custom React components. - llms.txt — LLM-friendly index whose page links point directly to markdown routes.
 Options described in the llms.txt docs.

 Theme-level customization (colors, typography, components) is covered in Configuration and Customization (including Colors and Typography).
 No custom components or routes required — enable and tweak what you need in docs.config.